 Prior to returning to Oxford, Bill was the Quello Professor of Media and Information Policy, Department of Media and Information in the College of Communication Arts and Sciences at Michigan State University (MSU), where he was Director of the Quello Center from 2014-18.

-Bill was the first Professor of Internet Studies and founding director of the Oxford Internet Institute, University of Oxford, and Fellow of Balliol College from 2002-2014.
-Before coming to Oxford, Bill was a Professor in the Annenberg School for Communication at the University of Southern California, since 1980, where he continues an affiliation as Emeritus Professor.
-While at the Annenberg School, Bill was a Fulbright Scholar based in the UK at Brunel University, and later the National Director of the UK’s Programme on Information and Communication Technologies (PICT).
+From 1980, until moving to Oxford in 2002, Bill was a Professor in the Annenberg School for Communication and Journalism at the University of Southern California, where he continues an affiliation as Emeritus Professor.
+While at the Annenberg School, Bill was a Fulbright Scholar based in the UK at Brunel University, and later took a leave of absence to be National Director of the UK’s Programme on Information and Communication Technologies (PICT).